 If you’re looking to buy a foreclosed property, you should be aware that not every home will have a rock bottom price.
 Some foreclosures can be priced over market value.

 Keep in mind that you will not be the only bidder.
 Multiple bidders can raise the potential price on a foreclosed property to a level that is not worth the purchase.

 That’s why you should set a firm maximum bid price and stay within that budget.
 Otherwise, a potentially profitable investment can turn into a costly mistake.

 The best way to determine a property’s true market value is through a professional realtor.
 They work and live in communities across Massachusetts, so they have a good feel for trends in the market.

 They also have access to the latest housing statistics and can help guide you to foreclosed properties in neighborhoods where homes will appreciate in value.
 They can also help you devise a bid strategy so that you do not overpay when buying a foreclosed home.

-Clever partners with full-service real estate agents from major companies like Keller Williams, Century 21, and RE/MAX.
+Clever partners with full-service local real estate agents from major companies like Keller Williams, Century 21, and RE/MAX.
 Our Partner Agents will guide you through the entire process of buying a foreclosed property so that you can minimize risks and maximize your profits.